 Kocourek said they have received offers to purchase El Faro, but not the $225,000 they hope to sell the business for.

-Friendship House to train clients in environmental literacy.
-Also, new murals coming to Weise Street by year’s end.
+Friendship House will train clients in environmental literacy.
+Also, new murals are coming to Weise Street by year’s end.

-Among those: $150,000 to Mission Housing for two new murals on Wiese Street. $133,099 for a collaboration between Friendship House, a social services nonprofit specializing in American Indian issues, the nonprofit Roots of Success to train transitional-age youth and members of their recovery programs and certify them as environmental specialists.
+Among those: $150,000 to Mission Housing for two new murals on Wiese Street; and $133,099 for a collaboration between Friendship House, a social services nonprofit specializing in American Indian issues, and the nonprofit Roots of Success, to train transitional-age youth and members of their recovery programs and certify them as environmental specialists.

 โIt’s a great feeling.
 The grant was a competitive grant and I know that there were a lot of people who had applied.
 When we got the news that we were accepted, there was a cause for celebration,โ said Leah Johnson, the grants and special projects coordinator at Friendship House.
 Johnson envisions trainees bringing knowledge from the job training back to their reservations, or going into environmental fields like landscaping or hydrology.